 The quilt was beautiful.
 I laid out the squares of fabric, carefully choosing a place for each one so that the colors complimented each other: pieces of my mother’s dresses, fabric I bought when I was 9, pieces of a friend’s sewing collection.
 The rows of squares were crooked, but they were vibrant and painfully cheerful.
 I poured my heart into the quilt, as well as my time.
 Making it was slow grueling work.

 Panicking, I tried to convince him that his numbers were wrong.
-I talked him through my records, how much I had earned and when, but he picked up on my panic.
-After some arguing, he said, “I can’t speak to you when you’re like this.”
-He refused to pay me any of what he owed and ignored my texts.
+I talked him through my records, how much I had earned and when, trying to keep my voice from quivering but he picked up on my fear.
+We argued back and forth until he said, “I can’t speak to you when you’re like this,” and he hung up the phone.
+He refused to pay me any of what he owed and started ignoring my texts.

 I can’t.
 I can’t do it.

-I knew there was no way I could hide this level of anxiety from him.
+I had finally found the strong fortress inside of myself that would not let me keep tearing myself up for J into ever-smaller pieces.
+I had reached my limit.
+I knew there was no way I could hide my terror from him.
 I knew I could not grovel low enough to please him and get the money back while holding all this anger and panic inside.
 I had tried so hard to disconnect, to let go of myself through the worst moments so that I could selflessly and unconsciously do everything needed of me.
 But no matter how I tried, my sense of self remained.
 I could not make myself small enough to do this.